 6. Can I forward toll-free calls to my existing number?

 Yes, you can forward toll-free calls to your existing phone numbers.
-Many of the phone companies above also allow you to set forwarding rules for inbound calls based on business hours, availability, and other factors.
+Many of the toll-free service companies above also allow you to set forwarding rules for inbound calls based on business hours, availability, and other factors.